 The rest of the paper is organized as follows.
 Section 2 provides a motivating use case for EXPPO and lists its key requirements.
 Section 3 provides an overview of the EXPPO framework.
 Section 4 describes the key EXPPO components and its resource configuration and optimization algorithms.
 EXPPO 's cloud architecture and co-simulation framework are described in Section 5.
 The experiment evaluation results are described in Section 6.
-Related works are described in Section 7 and Section 9 concludes the paper.
+Related works are described in Section 7, discussion on running co-simulations in cloud computing environments is provided in Section 8 and Section 9 concludes the paper.